vivaswanghosh/fitbuddy1/README.md

 ## Notes

 - Plans are stored as plain text in SQLite and returned as formatted text.
-- Gemini output is plain text (not JSON).
-If anything fails, a safe fallback plan is used.
 - You can change the model via `GEMINI_MODEL` and `GEMINI_FLASH_MODEL` in .env if your account supports different models.
 - You can adjust prompts in app/gemini_generator.py and app/updated_plan.py.
-- Flash tips are controlled in app/gemini_flash_generator.py.

-## Common Issues

-- GEMINI_API_KEY missing: set it in .env or your environment.
-- Form data error: install python-multipart with `pip install python-multipart`.
-- Gemini returns empty output: the app falls back to a default plan.
-- SQLite database file is created automatically as fitbuddy.db.

-## License

-This project is for educational use in the Smart Bridge course.